About Sandra-Mae Lux

 She has received multiple songwriting awards for her releases, including the UK Songwriting Contest, John Lennon Songwriting Contest, and was a runner-up in the World Songwriting Awards.
 She was also nominated as Best UK Artist in the 2020 Bright Star Awards, humbly losing to UK music legend Omar.

-Sandra-Mae is also an acting and voice acting performer of note, appearing in multiple roles as part of the cast of Audible's “Aliens – Sea of Sorrows” and Neil Gaiman's “Sandman” audio dramas performing alongside James McAvoy, Andy Serkis, John Lithgow, Michael Sheen and more.
+Sandra-Mae is also a voice over / voice acting performer of note, appearing in multiple roles as part of the cast of Audible's “Aliens – Sea of Sorrows” and Neil Gaiman's “Sandman” audio dramas performing alongside James McAvoy, Andy Serkis, John Lithgow, Michael Sheen and more.
 The Sandman made it to #1 on the New York Times Best Seller’s List.

 Sandra-Mae Lux is a Recording Academy / GRAMMYs ® Voting Member.